Diapolo10/python-ms/README.md

-# python-poetry-template
+# Python-ms

-A template Poetry project structure.
+A Python equivalent to the JavaScript ms package.